 - Also while flea bites usually tend to have a red dot in the centre, bed bug bites normally do not.

 An adult bed bug is 5mm long and is a dark brown or reddish-brown colour.
 They look quite similar to an apple pip!

 If you’re looking for bed bugs you should also keep an eye out for their droppings and their skin (pictured above).

-If you’ve been bitten by bed bugs you might also see spots of blood on your sheets.
+If you’ve been bitten by them you might also see spots of blood on your sheets.

-If your room has quite a bad bed bug infestation you might notice an unpleasant almond smell.
+If your room has quite a bad infestation you might notice an unpleasant almond smell.